mitotic/slidoc/test/ex05-array-slicing.md

 Answer: `y[0:3]` OR `y[:3]`

-Concepts: slicing, range; list, empty
+Tags: slicing, range; list, empty

 Notes: The initial `0` in a slice range can be omitted.